 Simple English definitions for legal terms

-Read a random definition: marriage ceremony
+Read a random definition: commencement of action

 Term: PER QUOD SERVITIUM AMISIT